Miami-Dade County Public Schools

 High Expectations

-Not long after the creation of the logo I was contacted by Graphic Design USA requesting a write-up about the logo.
-I had no idea if it was even going anywhere, but it was a surprise to find the logo in Graphic Design USA’s “Seen & Noted” section.
-Getting recognized nationally by a premier graphic design publication was icing on the cake and supported the school board's decision on selecting the logo.
-The logo was officially validated in the graphic design community.
+Not long after the creation of the logo I was contacted by Graphic Design USA requesting a write-up about the design.
+I had no idea where it might lead so it was a pleasant surprise to find it featured in their “Seen & Noted” section.
+Getting recognized nationally by a premier graphic design publication was the icing on the cake, validating the school board's decision and cementing the logo's place within the design community.

 Adaptable